simgrid/simgrid/docs/source/community.rst

    when we have a guest.

-   Be warned that even if many people are connected to the chanel, they may not be staring at their IRC windows.
+   Be warned that even if many people are connected to the channel, they may not be staring at their IRC windows.
    So don't be surprised if you don't get an answer in the second, and turn to the mailing lists if nobody seems to be there.
    The logs of this channel are publicly